 5. Ongoing Care and Support – you must demonstrate that you will provide on-going care and support, as a result of the treatment.
 This includes but is not limited to: basic veterinary care, recommended dietary changes if needed, medication(s) as prescribed by the treating veterinarian, necessary changes in the animal’s housing and/or environment, in order to accommodate or promote healing (for example, ramps for wheelchairs, indoor runners for non-slip areas, steps to prevent jumping, etc).

 1. As we receive applications, we will review them as quickly as possible to determine urgency of need.
 We will contact you regarding approval or denial of funding, once we have completed the screening process.

 2. We do not give veterinary advice nor advice on the treatment plans for your pet.

-3. We will select an animal(s) every quarter as the fund’s recipients.
+3. We select an animal(s) every quarter as the fund’s recipients.
 The number of animals chosen is dependent on fund availability and cost of treatments.
 All types of animals are eligible for Violet's fund.

 4. Reasons and explanations for denials will not be provided.

 5. We do not reimburse for previous surgeries or procedures.